alerzohq/admin-v2/README copy.md

 **Components:** This folder contains shared components that are reused across different parts of the application.
 ```
-import { Color } from '../../assets/theme'
-import Loader from '../loader'

 import { ButtonContainer, Group } from './styles/button.style'
 import { ButtonGroupProps, ButtonProps } from './type'